Dan-Mihaylov/Software-Uni-Courses/README.md

 # Exercises From Python Fundamental Course @ SoftUni

-In this project I will be adding the solutions to the exercises in the Python Fundamental Course at SoftUni
+In this repository I will be adding the solutions to the exercises in the Python Fundamental Course at SoftUni

 www.softuni.bg